General Guide

 Zush keeps a full rename history with one-click revert per file.
 The AI Renamer Desktop and CLI do not advertise undo functionality.
 If you batch-rename hundreds of files and 5% of names are wrong, Zush lets you fix those individually; with AI Renamer you would need to manually rename them back.

-Zush includes BYOK with the $10 Pro purchase across Gemini, Groq, OpenAI, and Claude.
+Zush includes BYOK with paid PRO plans across Gemini, Groq, OpenAI, and Claude.
 The AI Renamer CLI supports OpenAI keys directly.
-The AI Renamer Desktop app does not list BYOK on its site.
+AI Renamer Desktop lists OpenAI and custom model support under Local Mode, which is a stronger provider-control story than before, but it is not presented as the same multi-provider BYOK workflow as Zush.

 Local-only setup